a421loop/experimental-monster-and-bandaids/idkwhatthisisbutiwantittoexist.md

 Taken on a s24 ultra, I just was thinking about things in them and considered editing into a cinematic thing but the medium felt inadequate for the moment.

 ### the cards?
-Either things I was thinking about, things someone had recently said to me or things I was readings this october break
+Either thoughts I was thinking, things someone had recently said to me or things I was readings this october break